Saba7Allah/Data_Science_Projects/README.md

 # Data Science Projects
-A personal repository for data science and data analysis projects.
+The main repository for data science and data analysis projects.

 ### Projects
 - [Movies Data](./Movies_Data): Analyzing movie data using Python libraries like Pandas and Matplotlib.
-- More projects coming soon!
+- More projects are coming!

-### Tools and Libraries
+### Tools and Libraries often used
 - Python (Pandas, Matplotlib, Seaborn, NumPy)
 - Jupyter Notebooks